NonProjects/steganon/README.md

 1. All of this developed by me and currently **wasn't** verified by cryptography experts.
 Use with caution!
 2. `hide()` process can be long on big Data and small image.
 Note: **one byte of data is 3 pixels**;
 3. This library **will not** work with JPEG.
 PNG is OK and recommended.
 Other formats need testing;
 4. Best template to hide data is a compressed JPEG turned to PNG.
-Library have `tools.pngify`, use it.
+Library have `tools.pngify`, use it;
+5. Recommended image size is **2000x2000**+.
+The bigger your image the bigger amount of bytes you can hide.

-Contact me on thenonproton@pm.me (or just open Issue) if you have any feedback on this library.
+Contact me on **thenonproton@pm.me** (or just **open Issue**) if you have any feedback on this library.

 ## All Aboard!

-Try to download [**this example image**](https://github.com/NonProjects/steganon/assets/43419673/2b13ef7c-b37f-4d4f-a88f-7b035324a905) and extract secret data from it (may take some time :)\
+Try to download [**this example image**](https://github.com/user-attachments/assets/58c07c1f-c5d8-4388-b7c4-0ecb218f4255) and extract secret information from it\
 Seed is `b'OZZY'`, save data to the file with `.ogg` extension and play with your media player

 ###### Crazy?
 But that's how it goes!